-^{../../../}Downloads/url.html
+^{../../../../}Downloads/url.html

-34 See ../../.././Volumes/Untitled/Docs to WCC/Questionnaire with all responses.pdf
+34 See ../../../../../../../Volumes/Untitled/Docs to WCC/Questionnaire with all responses.pdf

-2019 that "The most successful high streets and town centres will need to change to reflect the communities they serve by transforming themselves into community hubs, playing to their strengths of offering human interaction and a unique sense of place and community".
+A Government report stated in May 2019 that "The most successful high streets and town centres will need to change to reflect the communities they serve by transforming themselves into community hubs, playing to their strengths of offering human interaction and a unique sense of place and community".
 This view is strengthened by the arrival of the pandemic.
 This approach is entirely in line with the Grimsey Review 2 (July 2018) conclusions which highlighted the need to reshape town centres into community hubs which incorporate health, housing, arts, education, entertainment, leisure, business/office space, as well as some shops, while developing a unique selling proposition.